flordelis/django_rpg/README.md

 # Django RPG
-A Django project for managing Dungeons
+A Django project for managing Dungeons and Dragons campaigns.

 ## Setup
 **Overview**